The Battle between Daphnia and Spiny Water Flea

 When food becomes scarce, Daphnia begin producing sturdy “resting eggs” protected by a special casing.
 A resting egg might hitch a ride on a duck’s feet to a new lake, or it might wait on the lake bottom for over a century and hatch when conditions are better.

 Why are Daphnia good for our lakes?

 We love to see Daphnia in our lakes, because these tiny grazers have such a large appetite for algae that they can play a huge role in keeping the water clear.
 Generally, the lakes are clearer when populations of Daphnia are high.
 Daphnia pulicaria and Daphnia mendotae are the two most common Daphnia species in our lakes.

 Not really.
-Some Daphnia have been observed eating some types of blue-green algae (cyanobacteria), but it is generally considered to be a poor source of food, and Daphnia will not be able to control the large blooms that appear on our lakes.
+Some Daphnia have been observed eating some types cyanobacteria (blue-green algae), but it is generally considered to be a poor source of food.
+Daphnia are not able to control the large blooms that appear on our lakes.